recent

 - The boy who won the race was so happy.

-- The dog which chased the cat got tired.
+- The dog that chased the cat got tired.

 3. Noun Clause